EricSpencer00/FreeLock-web/README.md

 ## About FreeLock

 FreeLock is a privacy-first iOS app blocker that uses physical NFC cards as unlock keys.
-Learn more at [github.com/EricSpencer00/FreeLock](https://github.com/EricSpencer00/FreeLock).
+Learn more at [https://github.com/from-america/FreeLock-web](https://github.com/from-america/FreeLock-web)

 ## License

-© 2025 FreeLock.
+© 2025 FROM AMERICA LLC.
 All rights reserved.